shenlin192/My-little-technique/Dashboard documentation.md

 # Dashboard
-This documentation aims at presenting the usage, the technology stack and the architecure of dashboard.
+This documentation aims at presenting usage, technology stack and architecure of dashboard.

 ## Usage
 The usage of dashboard includes two parts: local development and server side deployment.